sransara/astro-adocx/README.md

 ---
 = Hello, World!

-This is a sample Asciidoc file that you can use with the `astro-adocx` integration.
+This is a sample Asciidoc file.

 Here is a counter:
 ++++